LT203-5-FY-CO: United States Literature Since 1850

 |Module is taught during the following terms

-This course examines some of the major texts, problems, and issues of twentieth-century United States literature.
+This module examines some of the major texts, problems, and issues of United States literature since the middle of the nineteenth century.
 Attention will be focused, first and last, on the individual texts.
-However, these texts will be discussed with reference to such issues as the relationship between American writing and American history, American 'difference' and differences within American society, nationalism and regionalism, and conflicts of race.
-Some plays will be included, but the main emphasis will be on poetry and fiction; and some attempt will be made to relate American literature to other aspects of American culture.
+However, these texts will be discussed with reference to such issues as the relationship between American writing and American history and wider culture, American 'difference' and differences within American society, nationalism and regionalism, and conflicts of race and gender.
+The first term will consist of canonical texts that all the classes will study, while in the second term classes will study a range of different directions from across the varied spectrum of U.S. literature.

 Weekly lecture (one hour) and weekly class (of one hour).